wwelden/wwelden/README.md

 - 🐯 I'm currently pursuing a Computer Science degree at Trinity University

-- In my spare time I have been configuring Neo Vim and building terminal games in GO
+- In my spare time I have been learning Neo Vim (vim motions), doing rustlings and reading the Rust book

-- I am currently working on a compiler written in GO and a Markdown parser written in Rust
+- I am currently working on a compiler written in GO, a Redis also in GO, and my own Git in Rust

 - Some of my favorite project I have worked on consist of: